raleel/mythras-srd/0002_Characters.md

 Each Characteristic has a numerical value to determine how potent it is.
 The number in parentheses after each dice score is the racial average and is used as a gauge to rate your character's results when compared to other members of their species.
 Suggestions for determining your Characteristics include:

-**Dice Roll** : Roll dice for STR, CON, SIZ, DEX, INT, POW, and CHA taking each rolled score as it comes.
+- **Dice Roll:** Roll dice for STR, CON, SIZ, DEX, INT, POW, and CHA taking each rolled score as it comes.
 Since the results of these rolls can be somewhat random, it is often better to decide on a character concept after the dice are rolled.
 Otherwise, the final Characteristics may preclude a preconceived role.
 Roll 3d6 for STR, CON, DEX, POW, and CHA; then 2d6+6 for SIZ and INT.

-**Dice Roll, Assign** : As above, except the player may exchange values between Characteristics with the same dice range.
+- **Dice Roll, Assign:** As above, except the player may exchange values between Characteristics with the same dice range.
 For example, when rolling up a human, the player could swap values among STR, CON, DEX, POW, and CHA, as they share a 3d6 range, or between SIZ and INT, which share the 2d6+6 range — but they must always be from the same dice range group; you cannot switch rolls from one group to the other.

-**Dice Roll, High** : Roll one extra die as indicated for STR, CON, SIZ, DEX, INT, POW, and CHA, and drop the lowest result from each.
+- **Dice Roll, High:** Roll one extra die as indicated for STR, CON, SIZ, DEX, INT, POW, and CHA, and drop the lowest result from each.

-**Points Build** : Players assign Characteristic scores from a predetermined pool of 80 points.
+- **Points Build:** Players assign Characteristic scores from a predetermined pool of 80 points.
 Characteristics cannot be lower than the minimum rolled value, nor higher than the maximum.

 ## Step 3: Attributes